vikrant82/chat-analyzer/readme.md

 4. Copy the public HTTPS URL provided by ngrok (e.g., `https://abcdef123.ngrok.io`).
 5. In the "Manage Bots" UI, provide this public URL in the "Public Webhook URL" field during registration.
 This will allow the application to automatically create the necessary webhook in Webex.
 6. Once registered, go to any Webex space your bot has been added to and type `@YourBotName summarize last 2 days`.
 The bot will respond in the space.

+### Using the Telegram Bot

+1. After logging into the application, click the **"Manage Bots"** button.
+2. Register your Telegram bot using the name and Access Token you retrieved from BotFather.
+3.  **Crucially**, if you are running the application locally, you must expose it to the internet using a tool like **ngrok**.
+Start ngrok with the command `ngrok http 8000`.
+4. Copy the public HTTPS URL provided by ngrok (e.g., `https://abcdef123.ngrok.io`).
+5. In the "Manage Bots" UI, provide this public URL in the "Public Webhook URL" field during registration.
+This will allow the application to automatically set the necessary webhook with Telegram.
+6. Once registered, you can send a message to your bot in any chat it is a part of.
+For example: `summarize last 2 days`.

 ### Switching Services